opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Function Editor representation of Plastic data
 ----------------------------------------------
 While animating Plastic elements, key frames are created for the vertices of the skeleton.
-You can see them as standard key in the xsheet, or you can operate on the values of each vertex into the Function Editor.
+You can see them as standard key in the Xsheet, or you can operate on the values of each vertex into the Function Editor.

 The keys of the Xsheet mark a key frame for the Plastic skeleton at the specified frame but don’t give any information about the number of vertices involved; they can be indifferently, one, some or all.
 Moving this key you can easily change the timing of the whole animation.